cakephp/debug_kit/docs/en/configuration.md

 # Configuration

 DebugKit supports several configuration keys that let you tailor the toolbar for local development.
+Every key below is listed with its default value in DebugKit's `config/app.example.php`, which you can copy into your application's `config` directory.

 * `DebugKit.panels` enables or disables individual panels: